John C Flavin

 It occurred to me years later that the officer may have left us there to make us sweat.
 This was the 1980s, after all, and there’s a decent chance he was laughing about our cliché crime but needed us to believe it was serious business, so he tossed us in there to stew in our juices.

-In the end, there was no legal consequence: not a fine, not a ticket; they merely turned us over to our parents.
+In the end, there was no legal consequence: not a fine, not a ticket; they merely turned us over to my mother.

 The door was closed and locked.
 It was about 5 feet by 5 feet, padded, with simple padded bench seats around two sides.